iuec/uec-tech-standards/_pages/messaging/endpoint_location.md

 #### Endpoint Ordering

-Upon retrieving a complete list of endpoints from the webservice, the consuming system should then order the returned list in ascending order using the Order attribute for each endpoint.
-Where there are multiple endpoints that meet a certain criteria (e.g. Primary busines scenario) the system uses the order to identify which endpoint should be attempted first (Order 1), and which should be used as a backup (Order 2).
+Upon retrieving a complete list of endpoints from the Webservice, the consuming system should then order the returned list in ascending order using the Order attribute for each endpoint.
+Where there are multiple endpoints that meet a certain criteria (e.g. Primary business scenario) the system uses the order to identify which endpoint should be attempted first (Order 1), and which should be used as a backup (Order 2).

 #### Endpoint Value Concatenated String

-The endpoint value is a concatenated string of endpoint attributes which are separated by a custom delimeter of `\|`
+The endpoint value is a concatenated string of endpoint attributes which are separated by a custom delimiter of `\|`

 The structure of the concatenated string is as follows: